HypeCheck

 Red Flags to Watch For

-• Most human evidence comes from very small trials (6–12 participants) — results may not generalize
+• Most evidence comes from animal studies or very small human trials (6–12 participants); do not over-interpret results

-• Activated vs. non-activated formulations differ dramatically in bioavailability; product labels rarely clarify which type is used
+• Activated vs. non-activated formulations differ significantly in bioavailability — many products don't specify which type they use

 Products Containing Broccoli Extract